ebryn/ember-model/README.md

 ### Special Thanks

 Yehuda Katz (@wycats), Tom Dale (@tomdale), Igor Terzic (@igorT), and company for their amazing work on Ember Data.
-I believe it's the most ambitious JS product today.
+I believe it's the most ambitious JS project today.
 I can't wait until we all crack the nut and I can throw this code away. :heart: